nrasadi/academic/content/authors/admin/_index.md

 ---
 I am a MSc student at Computer Engineering department of the Sharif University of Technology (SUT).

-My research interests include but not limited to:
+My research interests include, but not limited to:

 * Pervasive (Edge/Fog/Cloud) Computing
 * Machine Learning